Ebazhanov/linkedin-skill-assessments-quizzes/object-oriented-programming/object-oriented-programming-quiz.md

 - [ ] Yes, as long as their constructors are different.
 - [ ] Yes, as long as their methods are different.
 - [x] Yes, as long as they are in different namespaces.

+#### Q101.
+What is the difference between an interface and an abstract class?

+- [ ] Interfaces can contain code or data.
+Abstract classes do not contain code or data.
+A class can inherit from more than one abstract class but can implement only one interface.
+- [ ] Abstract classes can contain code or data.
+Interfaces do not contain code or data.
+A class can inherit from more than one abstract class but can implement only one interface.
+- [ ] Interfaces can contain code or data.
+Abstract classes do not contain code or data.
+A class can inherit from only one abstract class but can implement an unlimited number of interfaces.
+- [x] Abstract classes can contain code or data.
+Interfaces do not contain code or data.
+A class can inherit from only one abstract class but can implement an unlimited number of interfaces.

+#### Q102.
+Objects are passed by ______

+- [ ] value or reference, depending on the programming language used
+- [ ] value
+- [ ] value or reference, depending on the program
+- [x] reference